AlexandreDecan/sismic/docs/format.rst

 ^^^^^^

 A statechart has to declare a (nonempty) list of states using ``states``.
 Each state consist of at least a ``name``.
-Depending on the state type, several fields can be declared.
+Depending on the state type, several other fields can be declared.

 .. code:: yaml